Josh in red jack on coastline

 I was lucky to survive that fateful night seven years ago.
 Lucky to be able to recover from my injuries, lucky to have a second chance to recover from depression, and lucky to learn I was wrong.

-– Joshua R. Beharry, Project Coordinator, HeadsUpGuys
+– Joshua R. Beharry, Project Manager, HeadsUpGuys

 Men account for 75% of all suicides*[1]